Glagan/MyMangaDex/README.md

 The import from MAL feature set the last read chapter of every manga you follow on MangaDex using your MyAnimeList data.

+### MAL Export

+The export to MAL feature add or update on MyAnimeList all your titles in your MangaDex follow list.

+> This is good if you wish to **start** using MyAnimeList with a full MangaDex follow list ;)

 ## Data stored

 I only store the least possible data: